fabiomercorio/fabiomercorio.github.io/publications.md

 </table>
 <pre id="bibtex" style="display:none;">

+@inproceedings{COLING25,
+  title     = {RE-FIN: Retrieval-based Enrichment for Financial data}, author    = {Malandri, Lorenzo and Mercorio, Fabio and Mezzanzanica, Mario and Nobani, Navid and Pallucchini, Filippo}, booktitle = {The 31st International Conference on Computational Linguistics (COLING 2025) - to appear}, year      = {2025
+}

 @inproceedings{DSAA24,
   title={Alignment of Multilingual Embeddings to Estimate Job Similarities in Online Labour Market}, author={Simone D'Amico and Lorenzo Malandri and Fabio Mercorio and Mario Mezzanzanica and Filippo Pallucchini},